 - *Available in many major superamarkets or specialty markets like Whole Foods, or Asian markets

-Over medium high-heat in the same skillet, add the garlic, green onions, ginger, red pepper flakes, and lemongrass and saute for 3 minutes.
+- Over medium high-heat in the same skillet, add the garlic, green onions, ginger, and red pepper flakes, and sauté for 3 minutes.